Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

 \topic{Lock-free and wait-free data structures}

-Towards achieving performance in shared-memory multiprocessors and improve fault tolerance, lock-free data structures were proposed.
+Towards achieving performance and fault tolerance in shared-memory multiprocessors, lock-free data structures were proposed.
 These do no use locks but resort directly to low level atomic operations, such as \emph{compare-and-swap}, provided by hardware.
 This allows several data type operations in progress concurrently, not in mutual exclusion (as in monitors).
 Moreover, if wait-free~\cite{DBLP:journals/toplas/Herlihy91}, it guarantees that an operation completes in a finite number of steps, regardless of what other processes do.
 Their emphasis is on multiprocessors, not distributed systems, not being of further concern here, except for one question they arise: how to express correctness criteria when several actions are happening concurrently.
-This is relevant for distributed systems.
+This issue is relevant for distributed systems.